Creating an Active Learning project

 - Reviewer group - the group of reviewers coding documents in Active Learning.

 - Review field - the field for reviewers to code documents in Active Learning.
-This field must be a single choice field with two choice
+This field must be a single choice field with two or more choices.

 You must create each of these components before you can create an Active Learning project.
 Even if these items already exist in the workspace, you may want to create a new instance of each specifically for your new project.